SilentJCR/qai-hub-Env-Setup-and-Command-History/README.md

 ```

 ### Model export
-You can download models directly from Qualcomm AI Hub, but some models such as <a href="https://aihub.qualcomm.com/models/yolov11_det_quantized" target="_blank">YOLOv11-Detection-Quantized</a> can't be downloaded from there due to some licensing constraints, so you don't see the **Download model** button there.
+You can download models directly from Qualcomm AI Hub, but some models such as [YOLOv11-Detection-Quantized](https://aihub.qualcomm.com/models/yolov11_det_quantized) can't be downloaded from there due to some licensing constraints, so you don't see the **Download model** button there.
 Therefore, press the **Model Repository** button and you should see check the **Example & Usage** section, where you will see the command that was mentioned before.

 ```
 pip install "qai-hub-models[yolov11-det-quantized]"